androdri1998/calculator-react/README.md

 # calculator-react

-This is a react project that builds a calculator
+This is a calculator project build with react.js

 # Setup